 What Is An Online Business?

-An online business is the practice of conducting business over the internet.
+An online business is a practice of conducting business over the internet.
 It’s where a firm sells or provides services to an online audience.
 In other words, an online business involves a firm interacting with its customers over the internet in order to generate revenue.

 While you have some legwork to do, starting an online business is very simple.
 You only need to have a computer or any other smart gadget, a product or service to sell, and an internet connection.